CiscoDevNet/intersight-tfb-iks/README.md

 2. Sign up for a TFCB (Terraform for Cloud Business) at https://app.terraform.io/.
 Log in and generate the User API Key.
 You will need this when you create the TF Cloud Target in Intersight.

-3. You will need access to a vSphere infrastructure with backend compute and storage provided by a UCS fabric
+3. You will need access to a vSphere infrastructure with backend compute and storage provisioned

 4. You will log into your Intersight account and create the following targets.
 Please refer to Intersight docs for details on how to create these Targets: